yogarshi/BiLexNet/README.md

 # BiLexNet
-Code and Data from the EMNLP 2019 paper "Weakly Supervised Cross-lingual Semantic Relation Classification via Knowledge Distillation"
+This repository will host code and data from the EMNLP 2019 paper "Weakly Supervised Cross-lingual Semantic Relation Classification via Knowledge Distillation".